belak/NoNothing/README.markdown

 - nonothing.disable.damage - Never receive damage any more
 - nonothing.disable.exhaustion - Sprint forever
 - nonothing.disable.target - Make monsters unable to see this target

+Note that disabling targeting does not disable damage from mobs.
+Also, some of the mobs seem to ignore this, such as spiders.
+This is being looked into for the next release.
+The ender dragon can also still target you.

 ## Config